-Heat dissipation can at this point be helped by:
+Heat dissipation can aided at this point be helped by:

 - Slightly uncovering the child.
-This improves the efficiency of heat radiation.
+This improves the efficiency of heat radiation radiation and release.

 - Wash with lukewarm, wet washcloths as follows:

 - moisten a washcloth or sponge with lukewarm-warm (37-39 °C) water, which may have some fresh lemon juice in it,

-- wipe off warm limbs (arms, calves), forehead,
+- gently wipe the warm limbs (arms, calves), forehead,

-- either allow the liquid to evaporate or wipe dry after a few minutes.
+- either allow the liquid to evaporate or wipe the skin dry after a few minutes.

 - Lukewarm wet leg compress can be done as follows: